-Non-native speakers of English are required to pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 100 (internet) or 600 (paper) or the International English Language Testing System (IELTS) with a minimum score of 7.0.
+Students for whom English is not their first or primary language, and who have not already acquired a college degree from an accredited English-language institution in the U.S.A., are required to pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 100 (internet) or 600 (paper) or the International English Language Testing System (IELTS) with a minimum score of 7.0.
+Students for whom English is not their first or primary language and who submitted a U.S. transcript with evidence of degree completion at the time of admission will be considered to have fulfilled their language proficiency requirement.